 Dedicated hosting: how it works

 Dedicated hosting gives you access to a whole server, which isn’t shared with anyone else.
-It’s the most flexible form of web hosting, because you get complete control over everything.
+It’s the most flexible form of web hosting, because you get complete control over everything, and the performance of your website won’t be governed by others on the same server.

 You can think of dedicated hosting as being the same as having a network server in your office.
 The only real difference is that your server is located in a large data centre, run by your web hosting company.
-And instead of buying your server outright, you rent it.
+And instead of buying your server outright, you rent and pay for it monthly.

-However, just because you can’t see your server doesn’t mean you can’t use it for all the things you’d use a server on your premises for.
-You simply log in to it over the internet.
+However, just because you can’t see your server doesn’t mean you can’t use it for the kind of tasks normally reserved for an in-house server.
+You simply log in to it over the internet and manage the applications and services it provides your business.
 Dedicated hosting is a versatile, powerful tool, which can become an integral part of your company IT system.

 Dedicated hosting: what’s it good for?